HomeFacilities Directory › DOUGHERTY COUNTY PRISON

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-Sexual violence in Georgia’s prisons is systemic, not incidental.
-The October 2024 DOJ findings letter stated that sexual assault is “rampant” and that GDC does not reasonably protect incarcerated people, including LGBTI individuals, from sexual harm.
-Of 456 sexual-abuse allegations recorded in 2022, only 35 were substantiated—a rate of 7.7 percent.
-GDC’s own consultants, PREA Auditors of America, reviewed 388 Prison Rape Elimination Act investigation files in May 2022 and found that not one met the law’s standards.
+Sexual violence.
+The DOJ’s October 2024 letter concluded that sexual assault is “rampant” in Georgia prisons and that GDC does not reasonably protect incarcerated people, including LGBTI individuals, from sexual harm.
+Of 456 sexual-abuse allegations recorded in a single year, only 7.7 percent were substantiated.
+GDC’s own consultants, PREA Auditors of America, reviewed several hundred investigation files and found that not one met the standards required by the Prison Rape Elimination Act.
 Georgia has never submitted a PREA certification of full compliance to the U.S. Department of Justice in the law’s two-decade history.

 What Is Not Yet Known